-Washington state businesses brace for impact of the coronavirus
+Washington state businesses brace for impact of the coronavirus, including a big hit to Seattle tourism

 On Friday, the U.S. took the unprecedented step of denying entry to some foreign nationals who had recently visited China and imposing a 14-day quarantine on returning American citizens.

 Amazon, based in Seattle, and Microsoft, based in Redmond, have halted nonessential business travel to and from China for the near future.
-Boeing will delay office openings in Asia while it tracks the spread of the coronavirus, a spokesperson said.
+Boeing will delay reopening offices in Asia after the New Year holiday while it tracks the spread of the coronavirus, a spokesperson said.

 Those three companies and Seattle-based Expedia said they’re monitoring the situation closely to ensure the safety and health of employees and their families.